When I was looking to buy our first house, back in the mid-2000s, I was surprised to learn that there were so many different types of mortgages.

 Neal Frankle, a Certified Financial Planner and editor of Wealth Pilgrim, says:

 Most people should never buy an indexed annuity.
 These are annuities whose returns are typically a percentage of an index, like the S&P 500.
-They are touted as investments which provide participation in market upside with none of the downside of the market.
+They are touted as investments that provide participation in market upside with none of the downsides of the market.
 This is true – but the issue is how much will you participate in the upside, what is the cap on the participation and how long the contract lasts?

 Typically, index annuities have a very complicated “participation” formula, can have a low cap (maybe 10%), and continue for 7 years or longer.
 My experience is that when these were first introduced, like 20 years ago, they worked well.
 But the insurance companies started playing with the participation formula such that investors might only get a very small return even during the years when the market does well.